 Interesting as Belkin's CableFree product may be, it's the backstory of UWB that could start to garner attention on a larger scale now that UWB has found a proven consumer market partner.
 Belkin has licensed UWB technology from Freescale Semiconductor, who along with bigger names like Intel, have been working the better part of a decade on figuring out how to leverage the extremely low power and high speeds at Personal Area Network distances into marketable products.
 There have been other UWB products released, but they haven't really generated the buzz that a widely-known name like Belkin can help create (you mean you haven't heard of the Memsen Click n' Share Keychain?).

 Beyond speeds estimated to eventually approach Gigabit and relatively stingy power consumption, UWB is also a radio good neighbor--it does not interfere with WiFi or Bluetooth.
 Where it does share spectrum with other technologies, it is usually perceived as ambient noise, if it is recognized at all.
 If Belkin's experiment pans out and other device manufacturers catch on to the magic of UWB, the imagination runs wild with use cases from home entertainment and personal computing to networking closets and data centers.

-Or do you prefer that tangled mess of patch cords?Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Or do you prefer that tangled mess of patch cords?Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio